 - Location: Where you live factors into this equation as well since some places tend to have more expensive labor rates than others.

-- Materials: Different materials cost more or less than one another for example, roof asphalt shingles are the most affordable roofing system while metal roof and slate are higher in price.
+- Materials: Different materials cost more or less than one another, for example, roof asphalt shingles are the most affordable roofing system while metal roofs and slate are higher in price.

 - What goes under the shingles: There are many variations of roof accessories that change the price.
 There are underlayments with a range of $80/roll up to $250/roll.

-Replacing your roof is expensive and takes research to determine how you can achieve the best quality materials that fits into your buget.
+Replacing your roof is expensive and takes research to determine how you can achieve the best quality materials that fit your budget.